North American Cordillera: Interior System of Canada

 The Columbia Mountains are classified as being in Canada's interior system, rather than its eastern system.
 However, the Columbia Mountains are an extension of mountains in the United States that are considered part of the Rocky Mountains, and therefore the Columbia Mountains are often treated as being part of the Rockies.

 The Selkirks and Purcells lie entirely within the basin of the Columbia River, while the Monashees lie to the river's west on its southward course from its Big Bend and are flanked on the west by the basin of the Thompson and Okanagan Rivers.
 There are many named subranges of all four subgroupings, particularly in the Selkirks and Monashees.
 The southward extension of the Selkirks, Purcells and Monashees into the United States are reckoned to be part of the Rocky Mountains and the designation Columbia Mountains is not used there (the Purcells, also, go by the name "Percell Mountains" in the United States).
 The Salish and Cabinet Mountains south of the Kootenai River are essentially part of the same landform, but are officially designated part of the Rocky Mountains in the United States.

 To the west of the Monashees and Cariboos, there are three intermediary upland areas which are transitional between the mountain ranges and the plateaus flanking the Fraser and Thompson Rivers.
-These – the Quesnel, Shuswap and Okanagan Highlands, are sometimes considered as being part of the neighbouring ranges rather than the plateaus and are often spoken of that way locally but are formally designated as being part of the Interior Plateau.
-The southernmost extends into the Washington, where it is named by the American spelling Okanogan Highland (and was the first-named of these groupings).
+These Quesnel, Shuswap, and Okanagan Highlands are sometimes considered as being part of the neighbouring ranges rather than the plateaus and are often spoken of that way locally but are formally designated as being part of the Interior Plateau.
+The southernmost extends into Washington, where it is named by the American spelling Okanogan Highland (and was the first-named of these groupings).